“Nasdaq” contradicts “Wall Street” indicators, and rose 0.4% in a week

 Wall Street indices closed lower on Friday, affected by fears of the US economy, which led to a decline in US consumer confidence to its lowest level in six months.

 Technology stocks also fell in the Standard & Poor’s index, and Apple and Amazon were among the biggest losers, along with Tesla.
-However, the technology index is still up about 22% so far this year.
-On Friday, stocks started the session higher, but quickly reversed course after the University of Michigan’s preliminary “disappointing” May reading of the Consumer Sentiment Index hit a six-month low of 57.7, versus the 63 expected by economists polled by Dow Jones.
+However, the technology index is still up regarding 22% so far this year.
+On Friday, stocks started the session higher, but quickly reversed course following the University of Michigan’s preliminary “disappointing” May reading of the Consumer Sentiment Index hit a six-month low of 57.7, versus the 63 expected by economists polled by Dow Jones.
 The survey also showed that inflation expectations over the next five years rose to 3.2%, the highest rate since June 2008.

 The “Nasdaq Composite” decreased by 0.35%, ending the day at 12,284.74 points, and the “Dow Jones” index lost 0.03%, to settle in the red plate for the fifth day in a row, at 33,300.62 points, recording the longest series of losses for the blue-chip index in two months.
 While the “S&P” declined by 0.16%, to close at 4,124.08 points.